Joe Somebody: Critical response

-Joe Somebody received mixed reviews from critics.
-The film received a two-and-a-half star rating from the Allmovie film review website.
-At Metacritic, which assigns a normalized rating out of 100 top reviews from mainstream critics, the film has received an average score of 43 based on 22 reviews.
-From review aggregator Rotten Tomatoes, 20% of critics gave the film positive reviews, based on 85 reviews.
-The site's consensus states: "Amiable, but extremely lightweight and predictable."
+Joe Somebody received a two-and-a-half star rating from the Allmovie film review website.

 Scott Foundas at Variety calls the film "pleasant," and gives much credit to director Pasquin.
 Although Foundas refers to the screenplay as "bland," he states that Pasquin has a "deft touch" when working with the material.
 Foundas also gives high marks to Allen's work in the picture, calling his presence the "pic's winningest asset."
 Steve Simels at TV Guide writes that the film "has genuine wit and pathos," some well drawn characters, "and a couple of sly comic performances."
 However, Simels did state that "none of these virtues can completely compensate for the film's utterly conventional message of uplift."
 Simels gave praise to some of the lead performances, crediting Greg Germann in particular for nearly stealing the film, calling his portrayal "truly a marvel to behold."
 Lisa Schwarzbaum from Entertainment Weekly called the film a "standard-transmission vehicle;" she gives credit, however, to star Allen's performance, saying that the character he plays in the film "just so happens to be the kind of average-Joe character that continues to make Allen such a tidy, non-Joe bundle."

 Carla Meyer of the San Francisco Chronicle believed the film to be "an odd picture, a rumination on depression and self-discovery that's couched as an office comedy."
 Although Meyer said that the film is "never truly funny or insightful," she did give the picture some credit, stating that "the movie works intermittently by digging a little deeper than you might expect."
 Meyer also approved of the performances of Allen, Belushi, and Warburton.
-Roger Ebert of the Chicago Sun-Times gave the film one-and-a-half stars out of five, likening it to "an afterschool special, with grownups cast in the kids' roles."
+Roger Ebert of the Chicago Sun-Times gave the film one-and-a-half stars out of four likening it to "an afterschool special, with grownups cast in the kids' roles."
 Ebert also called the film "crashingly obvious," later remarking that the audience is "faced with the dismal prospect of being denied a climax, which, if it occurred, would be just as predictable as its substitute."